 "Right.
 Now, the mine was laid on the night of Sunday the 27th to Monday the 28th.
 If this clock mechanism we've found has the same setting as we've met previously, and is used here to fire an auxiliary charge, then the unit will be destroyed some time before the night of Saturday, November the 2nd to Sunday the 3rd.
 In other words, we've only got a day or two to strip it and find out if it's an acoustic - or what it is.
 [N.B.
 No acoustic mines had been found to date but it was suspected that a new type of mine had sunk or damaged many ships including the new cruiser HMS Galatea] Take back what I said about there not being any hurry!
 And there's the other little point, of course: that blessed clock's liable to stop any second.
 You know what that means if we're both mucking about here!"

-Walden had already realized this.
+Walden had already realised this.
 "I suppose you'll get in touch with M?"

 "I'll ring him right now."

 Anderson put the facts to the Commander, who was getting used to rapid action by this time - and even thriving on it.
 "Number One [First Lieutenant of the Mine Design Department] and I will come up first thing in the morning, Anderson.
 You can't do anything tonight in the dark.
 Just get a good rest."